rust-lang/rfcs/text/0000-pi-types.md

 ## Type inference

-Since we are able to evaluate the function on compile time, we can easily infer const types, by adding an unification relation, from the rule above.
+Since we are able to evaluate the function at compile time, we can easily infer const types, by adding an unification relation, from the rule above.

 The relational edge between two const types is simple a const fn, which is